lspalek/advet-of-code-2022/README.md

 ### Code generator
 Code structure for next day can be created **automatically** via: [CodeGenerator.java](src/main/java/CodeGenerator.java).
-You can copy any day, just by changing `originalDayNumber` and `originalDayNumber`.
+You can copy any day, just by changing local variables `originalDayNumber` and `originalDayNumber`.